 Students must be in good academic and disciplinary standing at the time of application.Students who are on academic or disciplinary probation are not eligible to participate in study abroad programs.Applicants must participate in the entire program and satisfy NIU undergraduate or graduate admission and course requirements.

-Students cannot have any encumbrances against their NIU records.Any encumbrances placed on a student’s records by NIU (i.e., Undergraduate Admissions, Bursar’s Office, Accounts Receivable, Registration and Records, Health Services, Parking Services, etc.) must be cleared before a student is granted admission to a study abroad program.
+Students cannot have any encumbrances against their NIU records.Any encumbrances placed on a student’s records by NIU (i.e., Undergraduate Admissions, Bursar’s Office, Accounts Receivable, Registration and Records, Office of Student Conduct, Health Services, Parking Services, etc.) must be cleared before a student is granted admission to a study abroad program.

 Back to top